ijiraq/astroquery/docs/cadc/cadc.rst

 Cadc (`astroquery.cadc`)
 *****************************

-The Canadian Astronomy Data Centre (CADC) is a world-wide distribution centre for astronomical data obtained from telescopes.
-The CADC specializes in data mining, data processing, data distribution and data transferring of very large astronomical datasets.
+The Canadian Astronomy Data Centre (CADC) provides a open access portal for astronomical data obtained at astronomical observatories.
+The CADC staff specializes in the mining, processing, distribution and transferring of very large astronomical data sets.

-This package allows the access to the data at the CADC (http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca)
+The astroquery.cadc package enables interaction with the CADC to the data discovery system (http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca)

 ============
 Basic Access
 ============

-The most basic ways to access the CADC data and metadata is by region or by name.
-The following example queries CADC for Canada France Hawaii Telescope data for a given region and resolves the URLs for downloading the corresponding data.
+The most basic ways to access the CADC data and metadata is by sky region or by target name.
+The following example queries the CADC metadata collection for Canada France Hawaii Telescope observations that overlap with a particular point onthe sky and resolves the resuliting information into a URL that can be used to retrieve the files containing the observational data.

 .. code-block:: python